Preparing Students for Law School

 Who Can Answer My Questions?

 A pre-law advising session does not take the place of meeting with your regularly assigned advisor, who is responsible for helping you make progress in your major.
-Dr. Russell will help you plan for law school within the parameters of your major, help you identify resources, and help keep you moving in the right direction.
+Dr. Smith will help you plan for law school within the parameters of your major, help you identify resources, and help keep you moving in the right direction.